LiewFeng/RayDN/README.md

 ## Introduction

-This repository is an official implementation of [Ray Denoising: Depth-aware Hard Negative Sampling for Multi-view 3D Object Detection](https://arxiv.org/abs/2402.03634).
+This repository is an official implementation of our ECCV 2024 paper [Ray Denoising: Depth-aware Hard Negative Sampling for Multi-view 3D Object Detection](https://arxiv.org/abs/2402.03634).
 This repository contains Pytorch training code, evaluation code and pre-trained models.

 ## Getting Started